LandonHarter/LandonHarter/README.md

 ***

 <h2 style="overflow-wrap:normal">
-    I am a 15 year old softmore that goes to Gull Lake High School.
+    I am a 15 year old sophomore that goes to Gull Lake High School.
     I have been coding for 5 years and always want to get better.
     I am fluent in a few programming languages including Java and C#.
 I want to get better at web development, specifically